terrapower/armi/doc/user/inputs.rst

                 Tinput: 450.0
                 Thot: 450.0
                 mult: fuel.mult
-                id: fuel.od         # bond is connected to the ouside of fuel
+                id: fuel.od         # bond is connected to the outside of fuel
                 od: clad.id         # and the inside of the clad
             clad:
                 shape: Circle